Sieep-Coding/pyt/readme.md

 A python UI to manage essential business data with tkinter and a *FAST* sqlite backend.

-I created this for myself, but you are welcome to use it yourself under the [MIT License.](LICENSE)
+I created this for myself but you are welcome to use it yourself under the [MIT License.](LICENSE)

 ## Manage Contacts, Projects, and more.

 ![](https://github.com/Sieep-Coding/pyt/blob/main/assets/image.png)

+## Core Features

+- Add, manage, remove data through forms
+- Export to common filetypes
+- View data and reports easily
+- *Fast* SQLite backend

 ## Dependencies